wp-plugins/google-calendar-widget/readme.txt

 * Upgraded to Google Calendar API v3
 * Replaced calendar "URL" with calendar "ID"
 * Added Setting for Google API Key.
 Each site must use a unique key.

+== Upgrade Notice ==

+= 1.4.0 =
+This is a required upgrade to the Google Calendar API V3.
+Versions prior to this stopped working November 17, 2014.
+You must replace your Google Calendar URLs with just the calendar ID (for example "1234@google.com").
+You must also get a Google Api Key and save it in the new plugin settings page.